General Introduction to

 保田和美

-activities after feeding the decoction for 3-4 days.
-See the book, Research
+the decoction for 3-4 days.
+See the book, Research in

 Appendix: